 Another area this act addresses is interstate traveling for the purposes of committing an act of domestic violence or violating an order of protection.
 A convicted abuser may not follow the victim into another state, nor may a convicted abuser force a victim to move to another state.
 Previously, orders of protection issued in one jurisdiction were not always recognized in another jurisdiction.

 The VAWA specifies full faith and credit to all orders of protection issued in any civil or criminal proceeding, or by any Indian tribe, meaning that those orders can be fully enforced in another jurisdiction.
-Forty-seven states have now passed legislation that recognizes orders of protection issued in other jurisdictions.
-Three states, Alaska, Montana, and Pennsylvania, require that an out of state order be filed with an in state jurisdiction before the order can be enforced.
+Other states recognize orders of protection issued in other jurisdictions.

 Landmark Cases on Interstate Provisions

-There are several landmark cases that have been decided under these new interstate provisions.
+There are several landmark cases that have been decided under these interstate provisions.
 For example, in United States v.
 Rita Gluzman (NY), the defendant traveled from New Jersey to New York with the intention of killing her estranged husband.
 The weapons she took with her were used in the murder.
-Gluzman was convicted for this crime.
-In United States v.
-Mark A. Sterkel (1997), the defendant was convicted of interstate stalking after traveling from Utah to Arizona to threaten his former boss.
+The Second Circuit upheld the VAWA provision over the defendant's constitutional challenge, and Gluzman was convicted for this crime.

 VAWA originally allowed victims of domestic abuse to sue for damages in civil court.
-However, this part of the VAWA was overturned by the U.S. Supreme Court in Brzonkala v.
+However, this part of the VAWA was overturned by the U.S. Supreme Court in United States v.
 Morrison (2000), wherein the court held that Congress did not have the authority to implement such a law.